catarinapmartins/mission-devpossible/README.md

 "Making on-premise development faster, smoother, and (slightly) less painful!"

 This repository is the command center for transforming Swissgrid’s on-premise development environment.
-From streamlining approvals to boosting machine performance, we're tackling the biggest dev headaches with practical solutions.
+It presents a prioritized action plan to address the key challenges described by the developers.

 ## Context